 Bitkub Trading fees

 This exchange doesn’t charge different fees between takers and makers.
 Their fee model is instead something called a “flat fee model”.
 They have set their flat fee at 0.25% which is exactly in line with global industry average.
-In other words, the trading fees are not bad, but not very good either.
+In other words, the trading fees are not bad, but not a competitive advantage either.

 Bitkub Withdrawal fees